 Advice offered by Manufacturing.net includes finding “the low-hanging fruit where AI capabilities can make an immediate impact.”

-Processes such as billing, invoicing, procurement and expense are examples of the “low-hanging fruit” that can become automated with AI and machine learning.
+Processes such as billing, invoicing, procurement and expense are examples of the “low-hanging fruit” that can become automated when large and small businesses use AI and machine learning.

 However, ManufacturingNet.com urges executives to remain realistic about the uses of AI, noting “that AI-based solutions can provide insights, patterns and recommendations from the massive amounts of data they process and analyze, but in the end the decisions must be made by humans.”